nathan5x-zz/ArcReactor-Gauntlet/README.md

 #### General thoughts and how it can be improved.
 Add music!
 Add a speaker which will give out an addition “Whoosh” sound every time the laser repulsor fires up.

 Consider using an accelerometer with IMU like this: https://www.sparkfun.com/products/11028 .
-It’ll provide us with precise position data and will not rely entirely on acceleration alone to register an input
+It’ll provide us with precise position data and will not rely entirely on acceleration alone to register an input.
 Use a thinner breadboard with thinner wires.
 Design a sleeker gauntlet.
 Thinner the better!